Behavior of l-bits near the many-body localization transition

 An interesting observation is the existence of local operators at low disorder values such as $h=3$.
 The critical point between the MBL and thermal phases is thought to be close to $h_{\text{crit}} = 3.5$.
 However, our algorithm indicates the existence of local operators even for $h \leq 3.5$.
 This indicates that the critical disorder strength at which local operators disappear completely for system size $L=14$ is below $h=3$.
 It could indicate that a different effective model is required to describe the localized phase near the phase transition.

 Note added: After completion of this work, we became aware of the independent similar work presented in Refs. \cite{goihl2017construction, thomson2017Flow}. \emph{Acknowledgments:} We would like to thank Fabian Essler and Paul Fendley for helpful discussions.
 S.H.S. and T.B.W. are both supported by TOPNES, EPSRC grant number EP/I031014/1.
 S.H.S. is also supported by EPSRC grant EP/N01930X/1.
+This project has received funding from the European Union’s Horizon 2020 research and innovation programme under the Marie Skłodowska-Curie grant agreement No. 749150.
 The work of A.P. was performed in part at the Aspen Center for Physics, which is supported by National Science Foundation grant PHY-1066293.
 Statement of compliance with EPSRC policy framework on research data: This publication is theoretical work that does not require supporting research data.